cimplival/safaricom-hack/README.md

     DELETE /api/hacker/{hackerId}/delete

-You can test them using postman, crud or any other rest api client.
+You can test them using postman, curl or any other rest api client.

 ## Repository